ibtesam5d/spellbook-generator/README.md

 ### uncompleted todos

-current: add icons to side navigation bar

-- add interaction to side navigation bar
+current: add interaction to side navigation bar

 - allow users to add/remove spells to/from their spellbook
 - allow users to edit their spellbook's details
 - allow users to add a custom image for their spellbook
 - allow users to assign a color to their spellbooks
+- allow users to export their spellbook as a PDF
 - add a home page
 - begin manual data entry process!
 - host under a domain